-In August 2008, the FASB issued FASB Staff Position (FSP) FAS 142-3, "Determination of the Useful Life of Intangible Assets."
-The FSP revises the factors that a company should consider to develop renewal or extension assumptions used in estimating the useful life of a recognized intangible asset.
-The new guidance will apply to all intangible assets acquired after the FSP's effective date.
-The FSP also requires new disclosures for all intangible assets recognized as of, and subsequent to, the FSP's effective date.

-The underlying purpose of the FSP is to improve the consistency between the period of expected cash flows used to measure the fair value of a recognized intangible asset and the useful life of an intangible asset as determined under FASB Statement 142, "Goodwill and Other Intangible Assets."

-FSP FAS 142-3 is effective for our 2010 fiscal year.
-Early adoption is prohibited.
+In August 2008, the FASB issued guidance that revises the factors that a company should consider to develop renewal or extension assumptions used in estimating the useful life of a recognized intangible asset.
+The new guidance will apply to all intangible assets acquired after the guidance's effective date.
+The guidance also requires new disclosures for all intangible assets recognized as of, and subsequent to, the effective date.
+The underlying purpose of the guidance is to improve the consistency between the period of expected cash flows used to measure the fair value of a recognized intangible asset and the useful life of an intangible asset.
+This guidance is effective for our 2010 fiscal year.
+We are evaluating the effect the implementation of this guidance will have on our consolidated financial statements.